alexandrezlima/documentations/docs/lockon.md

     3. Make sure that at least one of the collisions object types in the components of the target are included in the `BPC_LockOn` component, as showed in the [{==#Choosing sockets to lock-on==}](#choosing-sockets-to-lock-on) section.

 ??? question "My game is a first person game.
 Can I use this asset to lock-on?"
-    Yes, you can use this asset to lock-on in a first person project.
+    Yes, you can.
 The setup process is identical to the third person, showed in this documentation ([{==#Getting Started==}](#getting-started)) and in the [tutorial video](https://youtu.be/pr8rlD5Ygtc).
 I just recommend that you mark the variable `bRotateCharacterAtTarget` as false, because your first person project probably already does that.

 ??? question "My game is a top down project or fixed camera project.
 Can I use this asset to lock-on?"
     Yes, you can.
 [Here is a video](https://youtu.be/zYj4zVBlftE?list=PLHdESzTufIOS8v6lpmFAojAq0arxGNomT) showing how you can do that.
 The basic ideia is to mark the variable `SearchTargetBaseDirection` of the `BPC_LockOn` component as `UseCharacterDirection`.

+??? question "My game is a platform game.
+Can I use this asset to lock-on?"
+    Yes, you can.
+The setup process is similar to the question above, but in this case, mark the variable `bRotateCamera` as false.

 ??? question "My game is a splitscreen project.
 Can I use this asset to lock-on?"
     Yes, you can.
 This system includes native support for splitscreen projects.